tschokio/Kickerino/README.md

 Bugs:
 + if you move/clone the project folder, the standardpath has the exact location of the former project path saved -> ends in errors
++ auto assign- jersey range doesnt check for the JerseyNumberLastGame number